JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 The project met its goal (to uncover relationships in the data and explain what influences variations in insurance charges).
 It also allowed me to develop and demonstrate skills in data cleaning, visual data analysis, and data driven storytelling.

-### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. From the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis Libraries
 * Pandas, Matplotlib, Seaborn, Plotly

 ## Credits
-* For help choosing apppropriate visualisation types, I referred to [data to Viz]: https://www.data-to-viz.com/#line, and my tutorial notebooks developed while working through the Code Insitute LMS.
+* For help choosing appropriate visualisation types, I referred to [data to Viz]: https://www.data-to-viz.com/#line, and my tutorial notebooks developed while working through the Code Institute LMS.
 * I used the CDC (U.S. Centers for Disease Control and Prevention) website for medical BMI category groupings https://www.cdc.gov/bmi/adult-calculator/bmi-categories.html?CDC_AAref_Val=https://www.cdc.gov/obesity/basics/adult-defining.html
-* I received support from my tutor Vasi Pavaloi for resolviong coding issues and understanding how to approach certain tasks.
+* I received support from my tutor Vasi Pavaloi for resolving coding issues and understanding how to approach certain tasks.
 * I have used Chat GPT 4.0 and GitHub CoPilot to debug code, understand errors, and explore different ways to write and (or improve) functions and code.

 ### Content